HRDAG/training-docs/languages/R/output/performance.md

 including postgres, sqlite, bigquery, redshift, spark, and so on.
 With [dbplyr](https://dbplyr.tidyverse.org/) you can switch from a local data frame to a dbi-backed data frame without having to change your code.*

+## The two kinds of in-memory data frames

+- `base::data.frame` and `tibble::tbl_df`: R’s `base` package (that is
+  loaded by default when you start R) defines the `data.frame`, as well as a handful of functions for indexing, subsetting, and summarizing `data.frame`s.
+The `tbl_df` that is common across [tidyverse](https://www.tidyverse.org/) packages, is just a `base::data.frame` with a few tweaks, and for all performance purposes can be thought of as the same as `base::data.frame`

+- `data.table::data.table`: The [`data.table`
+  package](https://www.tidyverse.org/) implements a totally separate version of data frames, optimized for speed and memory efficiency.
+  `data.table` comes with its own functionality for indexing and subsetting that is similar to `base`, but cleaner and easier to read and write.

+The `dplyr` package defines a family of functions (`select`, `mutate`, `filter`, `group_by`, `summarize`, etc.) that operate on data frames and return data frames, making it easy to compose them and chain together longer queries.
+These functions are defined on `base::data.frame` as well as `data.table::data.table` (once you’ve installed the [dtplyr package](https://dtplyr.tidyverse.org/)).
+This makes it easier to switch between packages without lots of changes to your code (see [the example below](#example-free-speedups-by-replacing-data.frametibble-with-data.table)).

 ## memory